anjumstat/DSFR_MLP/README.md

 Reproducibility: The script automatically sorts species by sequence count (descending) and assigns labels.

 Integration: Use this CSV as input for statistical analyses or visualizations (e.g., PCA, t-SNE).
-# Comparative Analysis of Regularization Methods
+# Comparative Analysis of Novel DSFR with MLP and its  Regularized Variants
-The script GGAR_MLP_and_Variants.py evaluates six neural network architectures with different regularization strategies for classifying Brassica species based on codon frequencies.
+The script 03_DSFR_MLP.py evaluates six neural network architectures with different regularization strategies for classifying 4 grass species based on codon frequencies.

 # Key Methods
-GGAR: Gradient-Guided Adaptive Regularizer (novel).
+DSFR: Dynamic Sparse Focus Regularization (novel).

 AdaptiveL1L2: Fixed L1 + L2 regularization.